LordKahra/obsidian-rag/README.md

 > own vault means editing `config.py`, almost certainly writing your own router/parser, and
 > working around assumptions that are currently hardcoded to my environment.
 There's no
 > release, no versioning, and no support.
 Treat it as a worked example, not a product.

-## Why

-Obsidian's built-in search is lexical.
-If you keep a large vault — worldbuilding notes, task lists, drafts — you often want *"what did I write about X"* rather than *"which files contain the word X"*.
-This indexes the vault into a vector store and lets a model query it by meaning, with per-folder scoping and metadata filters.

 ## Architecture